 - There should be a straight line through the pelvis, back, and neck.

 You can add weight to your hands, or raise your legs from the floor to work your abs deeper.

-The plank is one of the best at-home workouts that uses your own bodyweight to work your abs, core, chest and arms.
+The plank is one of the best at-home workouts that use your own body weight to work your abs, core, chest, and arms.
 Start by getting on all fours.
 You can either do planks on your hands or forearms.
 Stretch your legs behind you and stay there as long as you can.

 - Arms should be parallel to each other.

 - Legs and upper body should form a straight line.
 Don’t curve or hunch your back.